EU settlement scheme

 EEA and Swiss citizens who arrive after Brexit, must apply for per-settled status or European Temporary Leave to Remain inthe first three months of being in the UK (see ‘You arrive in the UK after Brexit’ for details).

 How to apply

 The application process is fully online.
-The easiest way to compete stage 1 of the application is to use an Android device to download the EU Exit: ID Document Check app and use this to scan your passport and take a photograph of yourself.
-If you do not have access to an Android device, you can either send your documents by post or visit a centre that offer ID document scanning.
+The easiest way to compete stage 1 of the application is to use an iOS or Android device to download the EU Exit: ID Document Check app and use this to scan your passport and take a photograph of yourself.
+If you do not have access to such a device, you can either send your documents by post or visit a centre that offer ID document scanning.
 The closest one to Bournemouth is in Southampton.